The Covid-19 Roadmap: Towards Global Economic Chaos and Societal Destruction

 “I believe the window of opportunity is still there, but that the window is narrowing.”

-These “shock and awe” statements contributed to heightening the fear campaign, despite the fact that the number of confirmed cases outside China were exceedingly low.
+These “shock and awe” statements contributed to heightening the fear campaign, despite the fact that the number of confirmed cases outside China was exceedingly low.

 Officially 1073 cases Worldwide.